FrancesCoronel/personal-website-v3/content/posts/2017-06-03-done-with-school.md

 ---
-title: I AM DONE WITH SCHOOL
+title: "I AM DONE WITH SCHOOL"
 date: 2017-06-03
-description: A record of all the college courses and tests I've taken from 2007 to 2017.
+description: "A record of all the college courses and tests I've taken from 2007 to 2017."
 image: https://i.imgur.com/WhsKEHB.jpg
 categories:
   - blog